MD Program

 • Phase I - Foundations: Students in Penn State College of Medicine, whether in the Hershey curriculum, one of the 3+ accelerated pathways in Hershey or the University Park curriculum, engage in two common instructional formats – small-group problem-based learning and direct patient experiences – with variations on the intensity with which each is used.
 For both Hershey and University Park students, lectures supplement the instructional formats.

-• Phase II - Clinical Core: Students all complete the same seven core clerkships, though the instructional format may be in blocks or longitudinal.
-All students must take USMLE Step 1 before progressing to Phase III.
+• Phase II - Clinical Core: Students all complete the same eight core clerkships, an elective, and a Humanities course, in blocks or longitudinally.
+In addition, all students must take the "Systems-Conscious and Humanistic Medicine" course before progressing to Phase III.

 All students will be expected to meet the college’s list of competencies before graduating with an MD degree.